 By getting as close as possible to the vision floating in my head, I can start eliminating what does not work.
 It's a revelation and a relief.
 Just starting this process means I no longer have to feel tortured.
 The idea is now in motion.
 Hence the above video.

 I am ashamed to say how long this particular idea has been swimming around in my brain.
 Images of the universe have always affected me in a very special way.
 I created two digital nebulae painting courses and a universe painting series as a result.
-I knew I wanted to create something more with this concept, and this photo in National Geographicreally resonated with me.
+I knew I wanted to create something more with this concept, and the above photo in National Geographic Magazine really resonated with me.